openbases/builder-pdf/README.md

 The first does most of the steps required for build and deploy, including:

  1.  clone of the repository with your paper folder
- 2.  build the latest builder-whedon container
+ 2.  build your pdf using the builder-whedon container
- 3.  generate a pdf, archive, and manifests and inspections
+ 3.  (optional) generate a container to serve your paper
  4.  (optional) push back to Github pages

 Thus, if you have forked the repository and cloned your fork, you should be able to use